-SYQEL vs. Windows Media Player: Beautiful and Memorable vs...Average
+SYQEL vs. Windows Media Player: Desktop App vs. Built-In Windows App

-Windows Media Player comes standard with every Windows device.
-But the standard is just another word for average.
-Windows Media Player generates average visuals at best, while SYQEL is the music visualizer app that can generate over 50,000 exceptional visuals, and be set up in 5 minutes.
+Windows Media Player is a built-in app with a limited number of visuals, while SYQEL is the music visualizer app that can generate over 50,000 exceptional visuals, and be set up in 5 minutes.

 SYQEL vs. Windows Media Player: Fast and Simple Feature Comparison

 |Visual Set Design Time||0 minutes.
 SYQEL generates visuals in the moment.||Visualizer runs on playlists that you build|

 |Visual Quality||8K ready||Dependent on resolution of visual output device|

 |Number of Included Visuals/Transitions||50,000+||3 (can install up to 15 more from Microsoft store)|